 There are plenty of things bizarre in this world.
 Just like all the fingers on your hand isn’t equal, the same way not every country and every countryman follow the same rules or cultures and behaviors or beliefs like you do.
 There are a lot of differences and this is why you should be following or you should be keeping a few things in mind while traveling in different countries all around the world

-• When you travel Turkey, you should join one of the guided Turkey tours to get to know the culture and history in depth
+• When you travel Turkey, you should join one of the guided Turkey tours to get to know the culture and history in depth.
+There are many websites we can suggest but if your family can only understand Spanish then tour turquia website would be vital for you.

 • Never ever try to be too friendly with Swedish and Finnish people.
 Trying to be quite imposing with them can be very awkward for them.
 They love their space so always try to keep the small talk formal.